 According to the Edelman-LinkedIn 2024 study:

-- Thought leadership helps build trust with the target audience: 73% of decision-makers say that an organisation’s thought-leadership content is a more trustworthy basis for assessing its capabilities and competencies than its marketing materials and product sheets.
+- Thought leadership helps build trust with the target audience: 73% of decision-makers say that an organisation’s thought leadership content is a more trustworthy basis for assessing its capabilities and competencies than its marketing materials and product sheets.

-86% of decision-makers say that they are moderately or very likely to invite organisations that consistently produce high-quality thought leadership to participate in the RFP process.
+86% of decision-makers say they are moderately or very likely to invite organisations that consistently produce high-quality thought leadership to participate in the RFP process.

 Furthermore, clients are less loyal than ever to their existing partners.
 The incumbent loss rate increased from 29% to 34% in the past two years, according to Dentsu.

-So what makes a thought leadership strategy successful?
+So, what makes a thought leadership strategy successful?
 According to a study by the famous Content Marketing Institute:

 - Other factors include: